-- a) Briefly describe what measures the Board takes to orient new directors regarding: - i. the role of the Board, committees and its directors; and - ii. the nature and operation of the Company's business. - b) Briefly describe what measures, if any, the Board takes to provide continuing education for its directors.
+- Briefly describe what measures the Board takes to orient new directors regarding: - the role of the Board, committees and its directors; and - the nature and operation of the Company's business. - b) Briefly describe what measures, if any, the Board takes to provide continuing education for its directors.
 If the Board does not provide continuing education, describe how the Board ensures that its directors maintain the skill and knowledge necessary to meet their obligations as directors.

-a) The Board has not developed written position descriptions for the chair and the chair of each Board committee.
-The role of the chair of each committee is to preside over all meetings of the Board, consult regarding agendas and information sent to the Board and notify other Board members regarding any legitimate shareholder concerns of which he becomes aware.

-The Chairs of the Audit Committee, the Nominating and Corporate Governance Committee, the Technical and Merger and Acquisition Committee and the Compensation Committee, in consultation with each committee member, will determine the frequency and length of committee meetings and will develop the committee's agenda.

-- b) The Company has a COO who performs the duties typically performed by a CEO.
-The Board and COO have not developed a written position description for the COO.
+- a) The Board has not developed written position descriptions for the chair and the chair of each Board committee.
+The role of the chair of each committee is to preside over all meetings of the Board, consult regarding agendas and information sent to the Board and notify other Board members regarding any legitimate shareholder concerns of which he becomes aware. - The Chairs of the Audit Committee, the Nominating and Corporate Governance Committee, the Technical and Merger and Acquisition Committee and the Compensation Committee, in consultation with each committee member, will determine the frequency and length of committee meetings and will develop the committee's agenda. - b) The Company had, until February 16, 2021, a COO who performed the duties typically performed by a CEO.
+Effective February 16, 2021, the Board appointed the COO as CEO of the Company.
+The Board and CEO have not developed a written position description for the CEO.
 The directors are kept fully informed of management actions that have a material impact on the operation and performance of the Company.
 All material contracts and agreements are put before the Board for approval and/or ratification.
-The Board has charged the COO with the responsibilities for the day to day running of the Company and to propose strategic direction, policies and financial goals for the review, consideration and approval of the Board. - a) The COO is responsible for providing an orientation for new directors.
-Director orientation and on-going training includes presentations by senior management to familiarize directors with the Company's strategic plans, its properties, its significant financial, accounting and risk management issues, its compliance programs, its principal officers and its internal and independent auditors. - b) The COO is responsible for periodically providing materials to all directors on subjects relevant to their duties as directors of the Company.
+The Board has charged the CEO with the responsibilities for the day to day running of the Company and to propose strategic direction, policies and financial goals for the review, consideration and approval of the Board. - The CEO is responsible for providing an orientation for new directors.
+Director orientation and on-going training includes presentations by senior management to familiarize directors with the Company's strategic plans, its properties, its significant financial, accounting and risk management issues, its compliance programs, its principal officers and its internal and independent auditors. - b) The CEO is responsible for periodically providing materials to all directors on subjects relevant to their duties as directors of the Company.
 The directors attend conferences and seminars relevant to their particular expertise.